annotation/text-fabric/tf/docs/about/faq.md

 A working installation contains three parts that are updated occasionally, sometinmes slowly, other times rapidly:

-* text-fabric itself, the Python library that you obtained by `pip3 install text-fabric`;
+* text-fabric itself, the Python library that you obtained by `pip install text-fabric`;
 * TF apps, the apps that are specialized in a specific corpus; you obtained it when you said `text-fabric org/repo` or `A = use("org/repo")`;
 * TF data, which was downloaded by that same statement that downloaded the app.